Kim Kyu-jong discography

 South Korean singer and member of SS501, Kim Kyu-jong has released 2 EPs, 5 singles, 6 soundtrack contribution songs, 1 collaboration song, and 5 DVDs.

 During 2005-2010, Kim has had three solo songs from SS501 albums: "Hikari" from Kokoro, "Never Let You Go" from U R Man, and "Wuss Up" from SS501 Solo Collection.
 In 2009, he contributed a soundtrack from Bad Girl OST named "Lonely Girl" with Kim Hyung-jun.

 On September 27, 2011 he released his debut solo mini album, Turn Me On with "Yesterday" as its title track.
 It also features rap by fellow member Heo Young-saeng in dance track "My Love", and Yang Jiwon of Spica in Yesterday music video.
 The teaser video for "Yesterday" was released on September 22.

 On July 18, Kim released a limited edition mini-album Meet Me Again dedicated to his fans before his enlistment.
-It features three tracks including "Thank You" composed by Kim, himself and "One Luv", a duet with Mighty Mouth's Shorry J, composed by Tae Wan Kim aka C-Luv.
+It features three tracks including "Thank You" composed by Kim, himself and "One Luv", a duet with Mighty Mouth's Shorry J, composed by Tae Wan Kim C-Luv.